pisoot/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * timeBodyAccMeanX, which means the mean value of tBodyAcc-X.
 * timeGravityAccStdX, which means the standard deviation of tGravityAcc-X.
 * frequencyBodyAccMeanX, which means the mean value of fBodyAcc-X.
+Note: Replace "t" with "time", "f" with "frequency", "mean()" with "Mean" and "std() with "Std" in variables name.